Vortecsmaster/EA_BuidlNOW_Crowdfunding/SRS.md

 5.2 Integration
 Front End framework: Lucid Evolution as first choice for transaction construction on the web application.
 Indexer: Blockfrost (Thru Lucid Evolution) as the service to query the blockchain.
-Wallet Integration: Support integration with cardano wallets using dApp conector.
+Wallet Integration: Support integration with cardano wallets using dApp conector CiP-30 standard.

 5.3 Development and Testing
 Development Environment: Set up a development environment with necessary tools and frameworks.